Azure/Azure-Proactive-Resiliency-Library/docs/content/services/container/aks/_index.md

 <br><br>

-### AKS-18 - Implement Resource Quota to ensure that Kubernetes resources do not exceed hard resource limits.
+### AKS-18 - Implement Resource Quota to ensure that Kubernetes resources do not exceed hard resource limits

 **Category: System Efficiency**